GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ---

 The amount necessary to incarcerate you is automatically diverted from your DistoStream.
+Not just that.
+The amount necessary to *rehabilitate you, if at all possible,* up to your max DistoStream will go to you.

+Robonomics isn't a government.
+Its job isn't to punish you.
+This function serves to alleviate your burden from society while also giving you the benefit of the doubt that you can get better while you're being punished.

 If you have outstanding pledges, if you've borrowed from other people's stash vaults, etc., the DistoRem (Remaining Disto after DistoTrust deductions) gets delivered to them.

-If there is not enough to pay them all at once, they all get paid in according the proportion of your pledge to them, scaled to the DistoRem.
+If there is not enough left to pay them all at once, they will all receive payment in proportion to your pledge to them, scaled to the DistoRem.
+No DistoRem?
+Well, you'll still get disto when you're out, and they'll still get paid.

+This ensures that economic justice remains restorative, not extractive — even inside automated systems.

+Robonomics extends compassion as code: when consciousness or capability is lost, the network sustains fairness by proxy.

+What if you're in a comatose state?
+DistoTrusts and lawyers (Robonomics still needs them) can solve all these kinds of issues.

-That's why stream insurance is defined in this document as well.
+This kind of edge case consideration is also why stream insurance is defined in this document.

 ---